Azure-Samples/infra-support-copilot/README.md

 ```

 Logs (App Service via Log Analytics): Use the Portal or `az monitor log-analytics query` (workspace defined in Bicep).
+> [!NOTE]
+> It is possible that it takes about 30 minutes to gather data in Log Analytics.

 ## Quick Start (GitHub Environments & Multi-subscription CI/CD)